schubergphilis/tweakers_iot_workshop/Reporting/1_iothub.md

 # Step 1: IoT Hub Deployment and Configuration

 For this workshop we have already deployed an IoT Hub in Azure for each table in the room.
-We pre-deployed the IoT Hub, because deploying it in Azure can take a long time.
+We pre-deployed the IoT Hub, because deploying it in Azure can take some time.

 ## Configuration of the IoT Hub